Enéas Carneiro: Political career

-In 1989 he established PRONA.
-In that same year he ran for the presidency in Brazil's first direct elections after the end of military rule.
+In 1989, he established PRONA.
+In that same year, he ran for the presidency in Brazil's first direct elections after the end of military rule.
 Under the electoral laws, every candidate was given a daily amount of free airtime to set out their agenda.
-As the amount of airtime was proportional to the candidate's party political size, PRONA only got roughly 15 seconds of airtime for each TV appearance.
+Because airtime was proportional to the candidate's party's size, PRONA received roughly 15 seconds of airtime per TV appearance.
 Nevertheless, he made the most of the opportunity.
-His exotic image – he was a small, bald man with a large beard and thick "coke-bottle" glasses — drew attention, as did his inflamed speech.
-In what would become his trademark, he finished it with the catchphrase Meu nome é Enéas ("My name is Enéas") — perhaps a gesture of humility or informality, or perhaps a way to save valuable time.
-The previously unknown politician was placed 12th out of a field of 21 candidates.
+His exotic image—he was a small, bald man with a large beard and "coke-bottle" (informal term for thick lens) glasses—drew attention, as did his inflamed speech.
+In what would become his trademark, he finished it with the catchphrase "meu nome é Enéas" ('my name is Enéas')—perhaps as gesture of humility or informality, or perhaps a way to save time.
+The previously unknown candidate placed 12th out of 21 candidates.
+He got 360,578 votes.

 He returned in 1994, making use then of 1 minute and 17 seconds.
 Surprising political experts, he finished ahead of various established politicians, such as the then-governor of Rio de Janeiro (Leonel Brizola), the former governor of São Paulo (Orestes Quércia), and the then-governor of Santa Catarina (Esperidião Amin), with more than 4.6 million votes.

 In 1998, Enéas got 35 seconds – less, in total airtime, than what he had in 1989 – to deliver a speech that was more nationalistic than ever.
-Its ideas, such as the construction of an atomic bomb, nationalization of Brazil's mineral resources, and increasing the military budget, sparked controversy.
-According to him, with such apparatus Brazil could impose its interests in the UN and other international treatises.
+Its ideas, such as the construction of an atomic bomb, nationalization of Brazil's mineral resources, and an increase in the military budget, sparked controversy.
+According to him, with such an apparatus, Brazil could advance its interests at the UN and in other international treaties.
+He got 1.4 million votes.

-His project focused basically on education, believing that only a strong, interventionist and technical State would solve Brazil's problems.
-Although many may label him as an authoritarian, his political approach is similar to a social democracy like in Sweden and Finland for example, where the State is extremely important.
+His project focused basically on education, believing that only a strong, interventionist, and technical State would solve Brazil's problems.
+Although many may label him an authoritarian, his political approach is similar to that of social democracy, as in Sweden and Finland, for example, where the State is extremely important.

-In 2000 he ran for mayor of the city of São Paulo, with no success, but he still managed to gain votes for the election of his councilman candidate Havanir Nimtz.
+In 2000, he ran for mayor of the city of São Paulo, with no success, but he still managed to gain votes for the election of his councilman candidate, Havanir Nimtz.

-In 2002 he ran for a seat as a federal deputy, representing São Paulo, and secured the most-ever votes for that office.
-His party won enough votes, through the proportionality system, to elect five more deputies.
+In 2002, he ran for a seat as a federal deputy representing São Paulo and secured the most votes ever for that office.
+His party won enough votes under the proportional representation system to elect five more deputies.

-Enéas also participated actively in elections for mayors and councilmen in 2004, helping to choose councilmen in some major cities, such as Rio and São Paulo, and mayors in small cities.
+Enéas also actively participated in the 2004 elections for mayors and council members, helping to choose council members in major cities such as Rio and São Paulo, and mayors in small cities.

-In 2006 he was elected again as a federal deputy for São Paulo, this time with the third highest vote in the state.
+In 2006, he was elected again as a federal deputy for São Paulo, this time with the third-highest vote in the state.